criticalsession/RandSort/README.md

 # RandSort

 **WARNING: This is a work in progress.
 Do not use it.
-It doesn't even sort `odd` length arrays.
 Eventually it will be done, and even then you shouldn't use it.**

 ---